4Subsea/fourinsight-engineroom-utils-python/docs/cookbook.rst

 .. code-block:: python

-    from io import StringIO
+    from io import BytesIO
     from ftplib import FTP, error_perm
     from fourinsight.engineroom.utils.core import BaseHandler

     class FTPHandler(BaseHandler):
         """
-        Handler for push/pull file content to/from an FTP server.
+        Handler for push/pull text content to/from an FTP server file.

         Parameters
         ----------